IonicaBizau/np-init-cli/README.md

 ```
 $ np-init --help
-Usage: np-init-cli [options]
+Usage: np-init <name> <description> [options]

+CLI for starting a new npm package.

 Options:
-  -n, --name <name>                The package name.
+  -c, --cli                  Pass this option if you are creating a cli package.
-  -d, --description <description>  The package description.
+  -f, --folder <path>        The package folder path.
-  -H, --here                       If passed, this will create the package files in
-                                   the current directory.
   -t, --template <template>  Set the template.
-  -c, --cli                        Pass this option if you are creating a cli
-                                   package.
+  -v, --version              Displays version information.
   -h, --help                 Displays this help.
-  -v, --version                    Displays version information.

-Examples:

-  $ np-init

-Documentation can be found at https://github.com/IonicaBizau/np-init-cli#readme
+Documentation can be found at https://github.com/IonicaBizau/np-init-cli#readme.
 ```

 ## :yum: How to contribute